joelgee02/privacy-policy/index.md

 Privacy Policy for Listing Notifier

-Last Updated: [Today's Date]
+Last Updated: 3/6/25

 ## Introduction
-Listing Notifier ("we," "our," or "app") is committed to protecting your privacy.
+Listing Notifier app is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect
 We collect the following types of information: